 Choice Health Bar, Lahaina

-Ask any local and they’ll confirm that Choice is choice—thanks entirely to the emphasis they place on local, organic produce.
+Ask any local, and they’ll confirm that Choice is choice—thanks entirely to the emphasis they place on local, organic produce.

 And not in a blasé way, either: the masters behind this oft-packed spot hand-select gems from the island’s best sustainable farms.
-Many of their smoothies are so thick they come with a spoon and they’re topped with gluten-free granola (at a trivial charge), honey, and fresh fruit.
-Their “Living Foods” menu is particularly alluring, with dishes like Paleo Parfait with coconut kefir and half a papaya stuffed with bee pollen, gojis, honey—and more of that crunchy and superb gluten-free granola.
+Many of their smoothies are so thick they come with a spoon, and they’re topped with gluten-free granola (at a trivial charge), honey, and fresh fruit.
+Their “Living Foods” menu is particularly alluring, with dishes like Paleo Parfait with coconut kefir and half a papaya stuffed with bee pollen, goji, honey—and more of that crunchy and superb gluten-free granola.

-When we first heard that Marlow in Pukalani was looking to discontinue their cauliflower-crusted gluten-free pizza, we were disappointed.
-We spoke with Jeff about this decision, and we learned that it was slowing down the entire restaurant, cost too much, and most people with sensitivity can handle the normal crust.
+When we first heard that Restaurant Marlow in Pukalani was looking to discontinue their cauliflower-crusted gluten-free pizza, we were disappointed.
+We spoke with Jeff about this decision, and we learned that it was slowing down the entire restaurant, cost too much, and most people with sensitivity could handle the normal crust.
 Well, we decided to put their sourdough crust to the test!
 We’ve since ordered at least a dozen pies with their sourdough, and we haven’t had any problems!
 It was delicious, and we haven’t had any gut issues due to their using quality ingredients.
 If you’re celiac, it’s not a good idea, but for everyone else, it might be ok!